hjwp/www.obeythetestinggoat.com/content/asyncio-perf.md

 works, I started to think about testing.
 Or, how to turn my manual testing into automated testing

-> Some wag recently said "when people tell me they don't do TDD, I usually see
+> Some wag recently said "When people tell me they don't do TDD, I usually see
 > them driving development with a bunch of manual tests which they're going to
 > throw away, instead of automating them.